quantmind/pulsar/docs/source/design.rst

 **on_params**

 Fired every time an actor is about to spawn another actor.
-It can be used to add additional key-valued parameters passed to the :func:`pulsar.spawn` function.
+It can be used to add additional key-valued parameters passed to the :func:`.spawn` function.

 .. _actor_commands: